-- Conduct a thorough inventory of equipment at the end of each camera check and before turning kits in at the end of the season - Inform the project supervisors (matt@bi-landtrust.org; gina@bi-landtrust.org) of any missing or damaged equipment

-Qualifications:

-Team members:

-- Basic computer skills, including knowledge of how to upload photos from an SD memory card onto a computer (some training will be provided) - Ability to transport yourself, or coordinate transportation, to and from camera trapping sites - The ability to hike up to one mile to check camera traps - Be reliable, dependable and have good follow through - If under 14 years of age, be accompanied at all times by a parent or guardian (who must also be a trained project volunteer)
+Inform the project supervisors (thea@bi-landtrust.org; gina@bi-landtrust.org) of any missing or damaged equipment Qualifications: Team members: Basic computer skills, including knowledge of how to upload photos from an SD memory card onto a computer (some training will be provided) Ability to transport yourself or coordinate transportation to and from camera trapping sites The ability to hike up to one mile to check camera traps Be reliable, dependable and have good follow through If under 14 years of age, be accompanied at all times by a parent or guardian (who must also be a trained project volunteer) Team leaders: All qualifications listed above in addition to: Ability to organize and communicate with team members Comfortable contacting team members to ensure deadlines are met Take initiative to ask clarifying questions Be 16 years of age or older Team requirements: In order to ensure the highest level of safety for our project volunteers, the following requirements apply to all teams: Minimum of one adult (age 18+) per team is required Each team must consist of two to four people (including one team leader) Commitment: Attend mandatory trainings (see below).
+Participate in camera station set up and monthly remote camera checks totaling roughly five hours a month over the camera trapping season (April 2023-March 2024).
+Team members and leaders are responsible for transporting themselves to remote camera locations on Bainbridge Island.

-Team leaders:

-All qualifications listed above in addition to:

-- Ability to organize and communicate with team members - Comfortable contacting team members to ensure deadlines are met - Take initiative to ask clarifying questions - Be 16 years of age or older

-Team requirements:

-In order to ensure the highest level of safety for our project volunteers, the following requirements apply to all teams:

-- Minimum of one adult (age 18+) per team is required - Each team must consist of two to four people (including one team leader) - A minimum of two team members (including the team leader or a designated substitute) must be present on each monitoring visit

-Commitment:

-Attend mandatory trainings (see below).
-Participate in camera station set-up and monthly remote camera checks totaling roughly five hours each month over the camera trapping season (January 2021-October 2021).
-Team members and leaders are responsible for transporting themselves to camera locations on Bainbridge Island.
 Maintain open communication with project supervisors regarding equipment and data.
 If a volunteer cannot uphold and maintain this commitment, the project supervisors may end the volunteer assignment at any time without notice.

-Training:

-All necessary training will be provided for this volunteer assignment by the SUCP supervisors and Land Trust Staff.
-Trainings to be held in January of 2021.
+Training: All necessary training will be provided for this volunteer assignment by the SUCP supervisors and Land Trust Staff, held in March of 2023.
 Subsequent sessions may occur for volunteers who are brought into the program at a later date.
-Team members and leaders will:

-- Attend a mandatory project training - Receive other on-the-job training specific to the task or project as needed

-Working Conditions:

-Activities are completed at outdoor locations.
-Team members and leaders must, therefore, have the ability to work in all weather conditions and hike up to one mile to camera sites on uneven terrain.
+Team members and leaders will: Attend a mandatory project training Receive other on-the-job training specific to the task or project as needed Working Conditions: Activities are completed at outdoor locations, so team members and leaders must have the ability to work in all weather conditions and hike up to one mile to camera sites on uneven terrain.
 Data entry requires being on a computer (may be a home computer or laptop) for one or more hours at a time.

-Special Notes: There are limited openings for this assignment, and interested individuals may need to go through an interview process.

-Contact: If you have any questions about this special project, please contact: Matt Steinwurtzel at matt@bi-landtrust.org
+Contact: If you have any questions about this special project, please contact: Thea Hanner at thea@bi-landtrust.org